dachcom-digital/pimcore-members/docs/200_Restrictions.md

 ### Assets Inheritance
 Since assets can't have child assets you need to create a folder first.
-Open the folder and you'll see the inheritance checkbox.
+Open the folder, and you'll see the inheritance checkbox.
 If you activate it, all assets will inherit all the restriction information from this folder.

 > If you're adding a new asset into a inheritable folder, it will automatically adopt the restriction.